Crater Lake Wilderness Proposal

 Find out more about the Crater Lake Wilderness proposal in this fact sheet.

-The natural beauty of Crater Lake extends far beyond Wizard Island and the caldera.
+But the natural beauty of Crater Lake extends far beyond Wizard Island and the caldera.
 It includes spectacular roadless lands inside and outside of the official boundaries of the park, including the Pumice Desert, the craggy spires and wild forests of Mount Thielsen, the rugged backcountry of Mount Bailey, and the headwaters of the Rogue and Umpqua rivers.

 A helicopter tour operator is seeking a permit for flights into the park, over its backcountry, and along the crater rim.
 The noise pollution from these flights would undoubtedly destroy the quiet of the park, disrupt wildlife, and greatly diminish the experience for the vast majority of park visitors.